John Burgess (host)

-John Richard Burgess (born 4 June 1943) is an Australian television and radio personality and host, often referred to as "Burgo" and from his radio days "Baby John Burgess" or "Baby John", as the youngest presenter at the station.
-He has been a staple of the industry for 58 years.
-He is best known for his long tenure hosting duties on the Australian version of game show Wheel of Fortune and as a breakfast radio host.
+John Richard Burgess (born 4 June 1943) is an Australian radio and television personality and host.
+He is often referred to as "Burgo" and sometimes "Baby John Burgess" or "Baby John", nicknames deriving from his radio days when he was the youngest presenter at the station.
+He has worked in the industry since 1963.
+He is best known for his long-term hosting of the Australian version of game show Wheel of Fortune and as a breakfast radio host.